CalderaWP/Caldera-Forms/readme.txt

 * [Easy Pods](https://calderawp.com/downloads/caldera-easy-pods/) - Create custom WordPress search forms using the Caldera Forms drag and drop form editor.
 Search in any post type, taxonomy, or even users or a custom database table.
 Requires [Pods](http://pods.io) works with any custom post type.
 * [Easy Queries](https://calderawp.com/downloads/caldera-easy-queries/) Create custom WordPress search forms using the Caldera Forms drag and drop form editor.
 Search across multiple post types, works great with [Advanced Custom Fields](http://advancedcustomfields.com).

-> "WordPress should have more plugins like this.
-Adding new forms, editing their settings and stuff is fun."
-> - Ahmad Awais: Full Stack WordPress Developer
+> "Great plugin that I will be using for years to come"
+>
+> - Devin Walker: Developer of Give, WooCommerce QuickCheckout and Maps Builder Pro.

 = Track, Edit and View Your Form Submissions =
 Caldera Forms tracks all of your form submission data in the WordPress database.
 The entry viewer is fast, dynamic and responsive.
 You can choose to create sub-menu pages for viewing form submissions and chose which users roles are allowed to view those pages.